KAYAMAc/tui/README.md

 - **Deployments**: Shows replica status and availability
 - **ConfigMaps/Secrets**: Shows the number of data items

+### Interactive Operations
+Click on any resource to see context-sensitive operations.
+The dashboard automatically adjusts available operations based on the resource type.

 ### Responsive Interface
-The interface adapts to your terminal size and provides smooth navigation between different views.
+The interface adapts to your terminal size and provides smooth navigation between different views with modal dialogs for operation results.

+### Operation Results Display
+All operation outputs are displayed in scrollable modal windows with proper formatting, making it easy to read logs, descriptions, and other information.

 ## License